D'Estienne d'Orves-class aviso

-The D'Estienne d'Orves-class avisos, du typa A69, is a class of French Navy avisos, comparable in size to a light corvette, mainly designed for coastal anti-submarine defence, but are also available for high sea escort missions, notably in support missions with the Strategic Oceanic Force (FOST).
+The D'Estienne d'Orves-class avisos, or type A69, is a class of French Navy avisos, comparable in size to a light corvette, mainly designed for coastal anti-submarine defence, but are also available for high sea escort missions, notably in support missions with the Strategic Oceanic Force (FOST).
 Built on a simple and robust design, they have an economical and reliable propulsion system which allows them to be used for overseas presence missions.
 In addition to service in France, they have been ordered by the South African Navy (not delivered), Argentinian Navy and Turkish Navy.

 The class takes its name from the lead ship, named in honour of Honoré d'Estienne d'Orves, a French naval officer and member of the French Resistance.

 Design and description

 The D'Estienne d'Orves-class avisos were primarily designed for anti-submarine warfare (ASW) in coastal areas and colonial coastal patrol.
 They were ordered as replacements for the E 50 and E 52 type escorteurs of the French Navy.
 The ships are built austerely and have a standard displacement of 1,100 LT and 1,250 LT at full load.
 The avisos are 80 m long overall and 76 m between perpendiculars with a beam of 10.3 m and a draught of 5.3 m.